microsoft/hands-on-lab-redis/docs/workshop.md

 ### Using a pre-configured GitHub Codespace

-Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, extensions, third party tools, secure port forwarding etc.) on a dedicated virtual machine accessed via a web browser directly.
+Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
-The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more dependency conflict or missing tools !
+The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more conflict on dependencies or missing tools !

 Every Github account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
 A 2 vcpu dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!